dojo/docs/dojo/fx.rst

 .. contents::
     :depth: 2

 Have you ever wanted to nicely fade our or faide in a block of text, slide or wipe a dom node into position, or even chain together numerous animations to provide a nide, dynamically changing page for your users?
 Well, that is exactly what the dojo.fx package is for.
 This package provides several commonly used animation effects as part of the dojox.fx package.
-These FX functions all build upon the FX support in 'dojo base <dojo/_base/fx>`_.
+These FX functions all build upon the FX support in `dojo base <dojo/_base/fx>`_.
 There are also less commonly used FX functions available in dojox under the `dojox.fx <dojox/fx>`_ package.

 This page is a landing point for reference off to each function, their description, and examples.